PixllCreations/mini-comp-bot/README.md

 ### Server
 To deploy the bot in a new server, update the `.env` file:
 - Set `GUILD_ID` to the **server ID**. the bot is currently set up to handle ONLY ONE server.
 You may add as many channels under the same server as you want, but you may only include one server.
+This process is a little redundant at the moment.

 🚨 **IMPORTANT** 🚨
 For the bot to send or receive **any messages**, you **must** define: